The Technical Side of Packaging Your Food - Getting Ready

 What Are the Features of Your Food?

 Is your product oily, acidic, fragile, sticky, dry?
 Does it contain nuts?
 In order to figure out what you need to protect it, you first have to take the time to learn about its chemical characteristics and physical qualities.
 How do your ingredients react with air, light, moisture or heat?
+Do you need or want to consider modified atmosphere packaging?
 How does your finished product need to be treated?
 Nuts and oils, for example, can go rancid if they're exposed to air and light.
 Some foods, like grains, need a little wiggle room to prevent damage, and some, like cookies, need to move as little as possible.

 Other things to consider include how your food will be stored or sold.
 The packaging you use for fresh baked goods, for example, will be different from what you need if you sell that same product frozen.
 And you always want to be aware of any regulatory requirements - like the ones for meat, poultry, and eggs - that might apply to your particular category of food.